NumEconCopenhagen/projects-2024-karotennaanna/inauguralproject/README.md

 # Inaugural project

-The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
+The project shows different allocations of an exchange economy with two agents and two goods.

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+The **results** of the project can be seen from running [anna_inauguralproject.ipynb](anna_inauguralproject.ipynb).